phillord/lentic/README.md

 Second, the documentation system introduced in 0.7 has been made generic and can be used to generate and display documentation for any package which supports it.
-The m-buffer (which is a dependency) is an example of this.
+The m-buffer package (which is a dependency) is an example of this.

 #### New Features

 - Multiple lentic buffers are now possible.
 - Features to create new views.
+- Documentation is now entirely self-hosting.
+- Substantial rework of major-mode
+- Haskell support
+- Rot13 support (as an example!)

 #### Known Issues

+- Lentic now crashes with backtraces in batch, rather than using the error handling intended for interactive use.
+- Cleaner handling of invalidity for lentic-block.
 - The location of point in a view can jump unexpectedly after some commands (such as `fill-paragraph').